 Few Asian American characters have gone against type in any narrative medium as much as Grace Choi.
-Back when she was first introduced in the pages of Outsiders #1 (2003), the dominant trend for Asian female characters in popular media was still, at the time, to be depicted as sultry, diminutive, soft-spoken, mysterious and exotic (you know, the geisha-type).
+Back when she was first introduced in the pages of Outsiders #1 (2003), the dominant trend for Asian female characters in popular media was still, at the time, to be depicted as sultry, diminutive, soft-spoken, mysterious and exotic (i.e. the geisha-type).
 Grace was none of these things.
 Towering over most other characters at an “unfeminine” height of seven feet, headstrong, foul-mouthed, muscular and covered in tribal tattoos, she was anything but exotic and sultry.
 She was also an inspirational model for overcoming past sexual abuse.
-Whereas the stereotype for characters who have been sexually abused is to feel fear or disgust towards their sexuality, Grace was confident and healthy in her active, bisexual lifestyle and was in control of both her power and sexuality.
-(Note: “Choi” is a Korean surname but Grace has not been revealed to specifically be Korean American.)
+Whereas the stereotype for characters who have been sexually abused is to feel ambivalence or disgust towards their own sexuality, Grace was confident and healthy in her active, bisexual lifestyle and was in full control of her own power and sexuality.
+(Note: Though “Choi” is a Korean surname, Grace has not been revealed to specifically be Korean American.)

 Created by: Greg Pak / Takeshi Miyazawa